fboerman/blog/content/posts/flowbased/nordic_flowbased2/index.md

 description: "The Nordic Flowbased external parallel run is still going strong and its two months since my first look so time for an update!"
 plotly: true
 ---
+The Nordic Flowbased external parallel run is still going strong and its two months since my first look so time for an update!

 If you missed it, please see [the first part](https://boerman.dev/posts/flowbased/nordic_flowbased/) for a general introduction and some data remarks.

 ## Flowbased Domain Results
+Lets start with looking at the capacity calcuation process and domain.
 The flowbased process output seems to be still quite stable.
 From business day 2022-09-01 until the last business day possible, at time of writing 2023-03-31, all 5088 hours have a domain.
 All FB domain data in this post is for this time range.
  According to the [FB domain backup page](https://test-publicationtool.jao.eu/nordic/FBDomainBackup) only for two business days, 2023-03-16 and 17 a fallback or backup was applied.
 Thats only a failure rate of 0.94%.
 Thats pretty good for a parallel run.

 When looking at the number of average constraints per hour the numbers have barely moved since the last post.
 See table 1 below for current numbers per TSO, I have filtered on actual branches, so excluding virtual ones.